Quick answer

 Examples and placement context

-Wouldliker already has public usage across official posts and creator edits.
+Wouldliker has public usage across official posts and creator edits, including 2M+ public TikTok posts/uses and 9.8B public views across posts using the catalog in the current owner-reported platform headline.
 You can compare that with public proof links plus public stats and placements.

 In practice, the strongest sound choices tend to show up in videos that need cleaner openings, clearer transitions, and more emotional lift.
 That is why it helps to judge audio decisions through retention and replay behavior rather than promising universal reach gains.